The purpose of the study

 - National Diabetes Audit

 - UK Renal Registry

 Data linkage will be undertaken by the NHS Digital, Data Access Request Service (DARS) acting as a trusted third party.
 Each audit will securely transfer patient identifiers (NHS number, date of birth, sex and postcode) to DARS who will perform the data linkage and will return a common key that can be used to link all records of the same patient across the datasets (see project data flows).

-We aim to use the information from this study to improve the risk prediction models that underpin the national clinical audits for adult general critical care, cardiothoracic critical care and in-hospital cardiac arrest.
+We will use the information from this study to improve the risk prediction models that underpin the national clinical audits for adult general critical care, cardiothoracic critical care and in-hospital cardiac arrest.

 If you have been treated in a hospital participating in the CMP or NCAA and do not wish data collected during your stay in hospital to be included in the study, please contact the health care team at the hospital where you were treated who will inform ICNARC.

 All patient identifiable data will be destroyed once data linkage is complete.
-The final linked and anonymised dataset will be stored for 10 years after the end of the project in accordance with the MRC Good Practice Principles for Sharing Individual Participant Data from Publicly Funded Clinical Trials.
+The final linked and pseudonymised dataset will be stored for 10 years after the end of the study in accordance with the MRC Good Practice Principles for Sharing Individual Participant Data from Publicly Funded Clinical Trials.

 When is it taking place?

-The project was commissioned in August 2015 and will be completed in December 2018.
+The study was commissioned in August 2015 and completed in December 2020.

-This project is funded by the National Institute for Health Research (NIHR) – Health Services and Delivery Research (HS&DR) Programme (Project: 14/19/06).
+This study is funded by the National Institute for Health Research (NIHR) – Health Services and Delivery Research (HS&DR) Programme (Project: 14/19/06).